graytonio/homelab-argocd/readme.md

 # Homelab ArgoCD

-This repo will be replaced soon
+This repo will be replaced soon.
+By a new flow for gitops based on feature flags